Art by Jenna Krause

 • I love cats – I have two cats called Zoltan and Aria (so named after her beautiful singing voice, before anyone tells me I misspelled Arya from GoT).
 They are the light of my life.

-• I am a dabbler in a variety of crafts such as knitting and sewing and bookbinding and that brief polymer clay phase and apparently recently furniture restoration.
+• I am a dabbler in a variety of crafts such as knitting and sewing and bookbinding and polymer clay sculpting and that brief copper electroforming phase.

 • I love lights.